ALX-Students-Contribution/.github/CONTRIBUTING.md

-# 🎓 ALX Student's Contribution
+# 🎓 Welcome to the ALX Student's Contribution page! 🚀
-Welcome to the ALX Student's Contribution organization account.
-This community is made up of ALX students who are willing to make contributions back to the ALX community or work on other open source projects.
+ALX Student's Contribution is a community of ALX students who are passionate about contributing to open source projects and doing hard things.
+We are willing to make contributions back to the ALX community or work on other open source projects.

-## 🚀 How to Contribute

 ### 🐛 Bug Reports and Feature Requests
 We welcome contributions to fix bugs and add new features to our ALX Student's Contribution repository.
 If you encounter a bug or have a feature request, please create an issue on the repository so that we can track it.